cmayrhuber/raspi-workspace/README.md

 ```

 ### Switching from Alsa to Pulseaudio
-Raspian buster is using the Alsa soundsystem for audio an not Pulseaudio as it did in Raspian stretch.
+Raspberry Pi OS buster is using the Alsa sound system for audio an not Pulseaudio as it did in Raspberry Pi OS stretch.
 In my personal experience Alsa is not as user friendly, it lacks some features of Pulseaudio and is more complicated to configure.

 Alsa can be configured to use Pulseaudio for input / output and mixer control.
 To do that make a backup copy of your `~/.asoundrc` and set pulse as default audio device and mixer.